Higher Risk for Older Homes

 Professionals Know Best Practices

 In conclusion, the property owner is liable for a broken lateral sewer line.
 Proper installation and maintenance of your sewer line lateral are important to avoid costly repairs and environmental hazards.
 Consulting with professionals and following best practices for sewer line maintenance is essential.
 Furthermore, these steps can help ensure the smooth functioning of the lateral sewer line and prevent potential issues.
+We recommend consulting with a sewer repair specialist or licensed plumbing contractor to determine the best method for repairing a broken sewer line in your specific situation.
+New pipes made of materials like PVC or HDPE (high-density polyethylene) because they resist corrosion and root intrusion.

 Common methods used for repairing a broken sewer line:

 A completed inspection could start shortly after the call, although it may take up to 24 hours in some cases.
+Old sewer line laterals typically used materials like cast iron or clay.
+In older homes, homeowners are replacing them with more reliable pipes, such as PVC or high-density polyethylene (HDPE), as mentioned above.